Free Kitchen Hacks eBook

 Looking for a hearty meatless pasta option that requires very little clean up?
 This Mushroom Marsala Pasta comes together in about 20 minutes and requires just one pot.

 With sweet and tangy flavors from the marsala wine, earthy umami from the mushrooms, and a fresh and herbaceous finish from the thyme, this simple vegan pasta dish boasts bold flavor.
-Plus, it makes enough to feed the whole family!
+Plus (much like this Baked Goat Cheese Pasta), it makes enough to feed the whole family!

-In our house, an easy pasta dinner is our go to.
+In our house, an easy pasta dinner is our go-to when it comes to a simple dinner recipe.
 When in doubt, whip up some pasta.
-And as much as I love a pasta with spaghetti sauce, it’s nice to change it up now and then with a more unique take!
+And as much as I love a pasta with red sauce, it’s nice to change it up now and then with a more unique take!

-- Fettuccine or linguine.
-Other pasta’s work, too, but these two are my preferred and have been thoroughly tested.
+Other pasta’s work, too, but fettuccine and linguine are my preferred and have been thoroughly tested in this one pot pasta recipe.

 Mushroom Marsala Pasta Tips and Tricks